Max Muncy Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.99 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals' 4.98 team ERA ranks 27th across all MLB pitching staffs.

-- Nationals pitchers combine to give up 218 total home runs at a clip of 1.5 per game (most in the league).
+- Nationals pitchers combine to surrender the most home runs in baseball (219 total, 1.5 per game).

-- The righty's last time out came on Friday, Sept.
-1 against the Miami Marlins, when he tossed five innings, surrendering three earned runs while giving up four hits.
+- The righty last appeared on Saturday, Sept.
+2 against the Miami Marlins, when he went four innings, allowing eight earned runs while giving up 12 hits.

-- The 26-year-old has a 4.43 ERA and 7.4 strikeouts per nine innings across 21 games this season, while giving up a batting average of .255 to his opponents.
+- In 27 games this season, the 31-year-old has a 5.21 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .289 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.